QuattroMusic/6502-Simulator/README.md

 #### What this software allows you to do
 You can keep the source code on your devices; you may compile it and use it for private or public use.
-If you modify it, you have to explicitly state that you possess a altered version of the software.
+If you modify it, you have to explicitly state that you possess an altered version of the software.

 #### What this software doesn't allow you to do